 Hashtags are an essential part of Twitter usage; just like with Instagram, you pretty much expect a Tweet to come with at least one hashtag attached to it.

-Hashtags help the audience find a relevant tweets, they increase exposure, and they can easily double your engagement.
+Hashtags help the audience find relevant tweets, increase exposure, and can easily double your engagement.

 But be careful to don’t overdo it with them.
 Include a maximum of 2 hashtags per tweet.